 You can make the homemade chicken broth ahead of time and freeze it for up to 3 months.
 When ready to use the broth, just thaw in the fridge overnight or for at least 4-6 hours.

 - Chicken Lemon Rice Soup

 - Vegetarian Tortilla Soup

 This is such a light and refreshing soup packed full of flavor – I can’t wait for you all to try it!
 The homemade stock makes all the difference in this hearty and easy family meal.

 If you’ve tried this healthy-ish feel good Chicken Lemon Orzo Soup recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 I created this blog post first on May 8, 2017.
-I am updating it today to include improved new step-by-step images and more detailed recipe information.
+I am updating it today to include improved new step-by-step images, more detailed recipe information and a video tutorial.

 Chicken Lemon Orzo Soup

 - 3 large carrots peeled, halved lengthwise and finely sliced

 - 2-3 bay leaves